MoeMusic/plugin_template/README.rst

    * Edit ``docs/index.rst``

 #.
+Setup PyPI publishing.

+   * In your PyPI account, add the `release.yml` github action as a `trusted publisher <https://docs.pypi.org/trusted-publishers/adding-a-publisher/>`_.

+#.
 Edit repository "About" information.

    * Ensure to add your documentation link to the ``Website`` section.

+#.
+Optional: Setup code coverage reports in pull requests.

+   * `Connect the repository with Codecov <https://docs.codecov.com/docs/github-2-getting-a-codecov-account-and-uploading-coverage>`_.

+   * Add the ``CODECOV_TOKEN`` secret to the repository.

 #.
 Once finished, commit your changes and create a ``v0.1.0`` tag.
 Then, push your changes with the new tag.